-In patients with average transport status, one must rule out dialysate leaks and catheter malposition.
+In patients with average transport status, one must rule out dialysate leaks and malposition of the catheter.

 Dialysate and urine collection for urea

-Based on 24 hour collection of urine and sample of drained dialysate over 24 hours.
+Based on a 24 hour collection of urine and sample of drained dialysate over 24 hours.

-Dialysis dose is typically quantified by the removal of urea (Kt/V urea).
+Dialysis dose is typically quantified by the removal of urea (Kt/Vurea).
 The daily peritoneal Kt urea is calculated by multiplying D/P urea by 24 hour drain volume.
-To normalize for urea distribution volume (V), Kt urea is divided by V which can be calculated through many methods (such as Watson method).
+To normalize for urea distribution volume (V), which is assumed to be total body water, Kt urea is divided by V which can be calculated through many methods (such as Watson method).
 Finally, to arrive at the weekly Kt/V (std Kt/V) the daily Kt/V is multiplied by 7.
-To calculate urine Kt/V, U/P urea is multiplied by 24 hour urine volume and divided by V. The renal Kt/V is multiplied by 7 as well.
+To calculate renal (residual) Kt/V, U/P urea is multiplied by 24 hour urine volume and divided by V. The renal Kt/V is multiplied by 7 as well.
 The renal Kt/V and peritoneal Kt/V can then be added together to give the total Kt/V result.

 In patients who rely on residual kidney function to achieve the minimum acceptable weekly Kt/V urea of 1.7, urine collection should be done every two months; dialysate collection and urine collection is otherwise typically done every four months.

-Observational studies have suggested that higher Kt/V urea values are correlated with decreased mortality.
-The early studies did not separate renal urea removal from dialysate urea removal.
+Observational studies suggested that higher Kt/V urea values are correlated with decreased mortality.
+However, the early studies did not separate renal urea removal from dialytic urea removal.
 Subsequent analysis of large cohorts, such as CANUSA, have demonstrated that the presence of residual kidney function is far more important to survival than peritoneal urea removal.